monyhar/monyhar/monyhar/docs/ozone_overview.md

 ## Guiding Principles

-Our goal is to enable chromium to be used in a wide variety of projects by making porting to new platforms easy.
+Our goal is to enable monyhar to be used in a wide variety of projects by making porting to new platforms easy.
 To support this goal, ozone follows the following principles: